BisyB/ImpiccatoTeacher/README.md

 ## How to Use the Project 📦
 1. Download the repository
 2. Upload your `.txt` file as a question database.
-3. Run the project to test the application.
+4. Run the project to test the application.
 ---

 ## Instructions for the `.txt` File 📝
-The question database must be written by the teacher in a simple `.txt` text file.
-Each question must follow the specific format explained in the app's internal documentation.
+The question database must be created by the teacher in a plain `.txt` file.
+Each entry should follow one of these formats:
-Questions should be written with the answer on the next line        .
+- **Alternating lines:** Write the question on one line and the answer on the next.
+- **Single line:** Write the question and answer on the same line, separated by `@`.

 ---